Fan (2016 film): Release

-Fan was scheduled for release in late 2014 or early 2015, but owing to the injuries sustained by Khan during the filming of Happy New Year, the film's release date was postponed to 14 August 2015.
+Fan was scheduled for release in late 2014 or early 2015, but owing to the injuries sustained by Shah Rukh during the filming of Happy New Year, the film's release date was postponed to 14 August 2015.
 The complex post-production visual-effects work further pushed the release of Fan to early 2016.
 After several delays, the film was released on 15 April 2016 in 3,500 screens in India and about 1,100 screens abroad.
 It was produced on a budget of ₹850 million and an additional ₹200 million was spent on publicity, for a combined cost of approximately ₹1.05 billion.
 The studio recouped part of their investment before release by selling the satellite rights to Sony Pictures Networks at around ₹450 million.